Words Matter: How to Use Empowering Language as a Yoga Teacher

 2. Stay Present

 Yoga is a beautiful practice of presence and awareness.
 So, of course, we want to guide our students through the practice with that same sense of presence and mindfulness.
-This means keep your cues in the present tense!
+This means keeping your cues in the present tense!

-Yoga is about being present in this moment here and now, so avoid talking about the future and what’s coming next.
+Yoga is about being present in this moment, here and now, so avoid talking about the future and what’s coming next.
 Stay away from phrases such as “You’re going to …” and, instead, suggest the next movement using the present tense and active verbs.

 There is no need to “prepare” your students or tell them what is coming next with your language.
 Use your intelligent sequencing to do that.
 Stay fully present with your language.
 Keep your students focused on the present and cut out the filler language that draws your students away from this moment.

-3. Offer Many Options
+3. Empowering Language: Offer Many Options

 There is nothing more disempowering than practicing in a class beyond your level.
-However, despite what the yoga schedule may say, all classes are all levels.
+However, despite what the yoga schedule may say, all classes are all-levels.
 This is because everyone has different strengths and different weaknesses.
 Even if you’re teaching an “advanced”-level class, who defines what an advanced student is anyway?

 Is the flexible but weak student who can easily practice splits advanced?
 Or is the super-strong but inflexible student who can easily arm balance advanced?
 Or is the keen meditation practitioner who doesn’t even practice physical asana advanced?
 Are none of them?
 Or are they all?